 React Native also has some challenges.
 They are as follows:

-Because it lets you use the same code for both iOS and Android, React Native is still a popular option for developing mobile apps despite these drawbacks.
+Because it lets you use the same code for both iOS and Android, React Native is still a popular option for hybrid app development despite these drawbacks.

 When to Choose React: Perfect for Web-Centric Projects